 It depends.
 Although most personal injury cases settle, some cases go to trial.
 When it comes to securing just compensation for your injuries, you need to approach your case with a long-term perspective.
 While it would be nice to settle quickly for maximum compensation – and this will absolutely be our primary goal – if the insurance companies are unwilling to offer a fair settlement, you may need to be prepared to take your case to court.

-Aggressive Gulfport Car Accident Lawyers, also Serving Victims in Biloxi
+Aggressive Gulfport Car Accident Lawyers Ready To Serve You, also Serving Victims in Biloxi

 Your Trusted Gulfport Car Accident Lawyers